 Benefits:

-Before proceeding, you must pass this self audit.
+Before proceeding with your home ownership options, you must pass this self audit.
 Be ruthlessly honest.
-If you check "No" on critical items, pause and consult a credit counselor or mortgage broker that is appointed by us before attempting RTO.
+If you check "No" on critical items, pause and consult a credit counselor or mortgage broker appointed by us before attempting rent to own.

 The Fit Checklist: Interpreting Your Results